core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Link Format.
 The result of a lookup request is the list of links (if any) corresponding to the type of lookup.
 Thus, a group lookup MUST return a list of groups, an endpoint lookup MUST return a list of endpoints and a resource lookup MUST return a list of links to resources.

-While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.
-Clients SHOULD NOT attempt to dereference or manipulate them.

 The lookup type is selected by a URI endpoint, which is indicated by a Resource Type as per {{lookup-types}} below:

 | Lookup Type | Resource Type | Mandatory |